 This perspective view in Noctis Labyrinthus was generated from the main camera’s stereo channels on ESA’s Mars Express.

-It shows the beautiful details of landslides in the steep-sided walls of the flat-topped graben in the foreground, and in the valley walls in the background.
+It shows the beautiful details of landslides in the steep-sided walls of the flat-topped block in the foreground, and in the valley walls in the background.

 The scene is part of region imaged by the High Resolution Stereo Camera on Mars Express on 15 July 2015 during orbit 14632.
 The image is centred on 6°S / 265°E; the ground resolution is about 16 m per pixel.